 Currently the approach is a little ugly, but there is little that can be done to improve it.
 In the case of a contract A calling a new instance of contract B, parentheses have to be used around new B because B.value would refer to a member of B called value.
-You will need to make sure that you have both contracts aware of each other's presence and that contract B has a payable constructor.
+You will need to make sure that you have both contracts aware of each other's presence.
 In this example:

-'''

-contract B {
+''' contract B {}

-function B() payable {}

-}